snap-research/Panda-70M/dataset_dataloading/README.md

 # 🐼 Panda-70M: Dataset Dataloading
 The section includes the csv files listing the data samples in Panda-70M and the code to download the videos.

 **[Note] Please use the video2dataset tool from this repository to download the dataset.
-If you have already installed video2dataset from [the official repository](https://github.com/iejMac/video2dataset), please uninstall it first, as it cannot work with our csv format.**
+As the video2dataset from [the official repository](https://github.com/iejMac/video2dataset) cannot work with our csv format for now.
+We are working on making Panda-70M downloadable through the official video2dataset.**

 ## Data Splitting and Download Link
   | Split           | Download | # Source Videos | # Samples | Video Duration | Storage Space|